glic3rinu/passlib/docs/lib/passlib.hash.msdcc.rst

 Format & Algorithm
 ==================
-Much like :class:`!lmhash` and :class:`!nthash`, MS DCC hashes consists of a 16 byte digest, usually encoded as 32 hexidecimal characters.
+Much like :class:`!lmhash` and :class:`!nthash`, MS DCC hashes consists of a 16 byte digest, usually encoded as 32 hexadecimal characters.
 An example hash (of ``"password"`` with the account ``"Administrator"``) is ``25fd08fa89795ed54207e6e8442a6ca0``.